quantum-kite/kite/docs/documentation/disorder.md

 in the [python interface][kite-script].
 The interface provides two different classes of disorder:

-* [`#!python kite.Disorder`][disorder] - onsite disorder with three possible statistical distributions
+* [`#!python kite.Disorder`][disorder] - onsite disorder with two possible statistical distributions
 * [`#!python kite.StructuralDisorder`][structural_disorder] - multi-orbital impurities and defects (including bond disorder) with a given concentration

 ## Onsite disorder

-[`#!python kite.Disorder`][disorder] adds randomly generated on-site terms at the sites of a desired sublattice based on a certain statistical distribution:
+[`#!python kite.Disorder`][disorder] adds randomly generated on-site terms at the sites of a desired sublattice drawn from one of the two statistical distributions:

 * Gaussian
 * Uniform
-* Deterministic

 One can select a sublattice type in which the disorder will appear, the mean value and the standard deviation of the selected distribution.